 Baby shrubs grow into monster shrubs.
 What claims to be a dwarf shrub or mini crepe myrtle today could be a shade tree in the blink of an eye.

 You’ve seen them – houses covered with what once were baby shrubs.
 You need to account for adult sizes when choosing a location on your property.
 And don’t believe the plastic tags.
 If a vendor claims that a shrub will be 24″ tall, expect it to grow to be twice that size.

-Like all of us, you will inevitably miscalculate and shrubs will grow too close to the house.
-If that occurs, trim the shrubs regularly – there should be at least 1′ of space between shrubs and the exterior of the structure.
+If shrubs grow more than you initially anticipated, trim the shrubs regularly – there should be at least 1′ of space between shrubs and the exterior of the structure.

 Do: Check your slope.

 “Grading” describes surface elevation changes when compared to other areas around or near the house.
 Proper grading is when the grade or slope of the elevation slopes downward and away from the home at a rate of 1″ per foot for the first 6′ and then a continued slope for at least 10′ from the foundation.